 Even if you believe your dependents are adequately cared for, life insurance may still be worth considering.
 If you plan on leaving an estate, your family may need to pay estate taxes and other costs that life insurance can help cover.

 Certain types of life insurance, such as final expense insurance (also called “burial insurance” or “funeral insurance”), can assist your loved ones with funeral costs, which can now cost up to $9,000 according to the National Funeral Directors Association.
-Final expense insurance for seniors has become increasingly popular because of its focus on covering final expenses such as burial costs.
+Life insurance for seniors - particularly final expense insurance - has become increasingly popular because of its focus on covering final expenses such as burial costs.

 2) How much coverage do you need?